Access Report: Updated at least every Wednesday evening

 IMPORTANT NOTES:

-Access to Goldmyer is limited to 20 people PER DAY not at a time.
-If calendar reads FULL - we are booked to capacity and have no more available spaces.
+Goldmyer allows 20 visitors per day - not at a time.
+This is for wilderness preservation and conservation purposes.
+If calendar day reads FULL - we are at the maximum limit for visitors for that day.
 We do not operate a waitlist for cancellations.

 Openings: